AdelinaBatereanu/GehtSo/README.md

 - On Render’s free plan, web services spin down after 15 minutes of inactivity; the first request can experience a cold start delay of up to 50 seconds

-- No caching or database backend—each run fetches fresh data.
+- **No caching or database backend:** Each run fetches fresh data.

+- **Snapshots are stored as files:** Snapshots are saved as files in the `src/snapshots/` directory.
+This provides some persistence, but snapshots are not shared between deployments and may be lost if the server is redeployed or the filesystem is cleared.

 ## Roadmap & Possible Improvements

-- Add Caching: Store API responses locally to reduce repeated calls.
+- **Add Caching:** Store API responses locally to reduce repeated calls.

-- Frontend Tests: Add a test suite for the frontend to ensure UI components work as expected.
+- **Frontend Tests:** Add a test suite for the frontend to ensure UI components work as expected.

-- Responsive Design: Improve the web UI to ensure usability on tablets and mobile devices.
+- **Responsive Design:** Improve the web UI to ensure usability on tablets and mobile devices.

+- **Durable snapshot storage and lifecycle management:** Migrate from local file-based snapshot storage to a durable service (e.g., PostgreSQL or AWS S3) and implement snapshot lifecycle management (e.g., auto-delete snapshots older than 30 days).

 ## Why not OOP?